 Homeowners have a legal responsibility to maintain a reasonably safe environment.
 If someone slips and falls on your property and it was determined that a safe environment was not maintained, the homeowner can be at fault under premises liability laws.
 To prevent an unwanted lawsuit, shovel frequently as snow comes down, lay down salt, and block off any areas that are unsafe to walk on.

 5. Keep children safe around the family pet

 Pets are a great addition to any household, but untrained or scared animals can cause serious injuries in children and adults.
-To prevent a dog bite, follow these instructions.
+To prevent a dog from biting a child, follow these instructions.
 Additionally, always supervise children around pets and unknown animals.

 Our attorneys are experienced in court and are prepared to fight for our clients at trial if a fair settlement is not reached.
 We are aggressive when seeking compensation for our injured clients and provide outstanding legal representation in premises liability cases.